pablogsIO/FrontCameraView/README.md

 #### Check for camera authorization

-In your viewDidAppear, add the following code for asking autorization to use the camera(if user has revoked authorization)
+In your viewDidAppear, add the following code for asking authorization to use the camera(if user has revoked authorization)

 ```swift
 if let alertCheckAuthorization = capturePreview?.checkCameraAuthorization() {